Contact

 The decades between the Napoleonic Wars and the revolutionary upheavals of 1830 and 1848 were characterised not only by profound social and political transformations but also by dynamic religious developments across Europe.
 New forms of experience-centred religiosity emerged; confessional boundaries were questioned; and philosophical, theosophical, and spiritualist ideas circulated between churches, cultural spheres, and the sciences.
 In the German-speaking world, these tendencies are frequently subsumed under the term Erweckungsbewegung (Revivalist Movement), which is generally understood as part of a wider transnational wave of religious revivalism in the early nineteenth century.

-This lecture series seeks to illuminate fresh perspectives on this period and its diverse, often contradictory, religious phenomena—ranging from speculative and spiritualist currents to irenic and separatist movements—some of which brought them into conflict with established state churches.
+This lecture series seeks to open up fresh perspectives on this period and its diverse, often contradictory, religious phenomena—ranging from speculative and spiritualist currents to irenic and separatist movements—some of which brought them into conflict with established state churches.

 Natural Science and Protestant Missionary Work - Blog